 A related notion, constructiveness, arises from an order of execution imposed by seq and present.
-All decisions in the first part of a seq must be made before decisions in the second part and the value of a signal being conditioned on by present must be determined before decisions within either of its branches can be made.
+All decisions in the first part of a seq must be made before decisions in the second part and the value of a signal being conditioned on by present must be determined before decisions wit on by present must be determined before decisions within either of its branches can be made.
+Decisions that may affect sibling branches in a par, however, may happen in any order.